Terms contained here may change between updates, so please let us know if you see something that does not quite match what is in-game!

 Fog of War - Prevents vision of information of areas where you do not have a Primarch’s presence.
 You can only see the details of how many troops are in a place or how many resources are in a bank if you (or a teammate) have a Primarch at that area.

-- Allows management of Blockades, Castle Shields, and Local Free Passage
+- Allows management of Castle Guards, Castle Shields, and Free Passage

-- Owning forts increases the daily Tribute a team earns.
+- Owning forts increases the daily Tribute a team earns, and the types of Tribute that are available.

-Free Passage - a list of teams which will not be blocked by Blockers.
+Free Passage - a list of teams which will not be blocked by Blockades.
 Managed by the Marshal of a Fort.

 Glory - this is the equivalent of XP in Atlas, and is used to train your Primarchs and level up Dragon Riders